pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 ### Development

 First, the tools for building the code should be installed.
 This includes a recent rust compiler and C compiler.
-I leave it up to the reader to leverage `rustup` and/or their distro's package manager to install the required build tools (and others such as `git` that are implied).
+I leave it up to the reader to make use of `rustup` and/or their distro's package manager to install the required build tools (and others such as `git` that are implied).